Azam Ali, an Ahmadi Moslem

 Tough act

-Abba Ji and the parents of him and our mother prayed for us all the time.
-I think all parents do that, but our parents also installed in us the belief that we were the conduits who had to pass their prayers on to our next generation and had the further duty to inculcate in them the determination to be the conduits to pass on to their children, and so on to carry on that process.
+Abba Ji, his parents, and parents of our mother prayed for us all the time.
+I think all parents do that.
+But our parents also established in us the belief that we were the conduits who must pass their prayers on to our next generation, and further had the duty to inculcate in them the determination to be the conduits to pass on to their children, and that the process must go on and on.

 Today as a grandparent myself I wish I could pass even a millionth of the quantity or quality of those prayers or their results for my successors who nevertheless have a tremendous treasure of prayers coming down in pike to them from their ancestors.